 It is important during labour to be satisfied that the fetus is well-oxygenated.
 Labour is a time of stress for the fetus.
 The birthing process is inherently stressful.
 In order for the fetus to move down the birth canal the mother’s uterus must contract in a regular pattern, normally involving regular contractions of a certain frequency, duration and intensity.

-Oxygen is delivered to the fetus through the mother’s uterus, the placenta and delivered in blood through the umbilical cord.
+Oxygen is delivered to the fetus through the mother’s uterus, the placenta and delivered in the blood through the umbilical cord.
 When the uterus contracts there can be a temporary interruption in blood flow to the fetus and, therefore, a temporary interruption in the supply of oxygen.
 These periodic interruptions in oxygenation are followed by periods of rest that, in normal labour, allow the fetus to recover.
 Where oxygenation is interrupted for too long, it may be difficult for the fetus to recover.

 Reduced oxygenation shows as signs of distress